Geetha Nagabhushan

 Geetha Nagabhushan (25 March 1942 – 28 June 2020) was an Indian writer, novelist and academic, known for her works in Kannada.
 She became the first woman writer in Kannada to receive the Kendra Sahitya Academy Award for her novel "Baduku" in 2004.

-She was first women president of kannada sahitya sammelana (Gadag).

 Early life

 Geetha was born in 1942 in Savalagi to Shantappa and Sharanamma.
 She had 2 sisters and a brother.
 Her father, who was also a freedom fighter, worked in a cloth factory in Gulbarga.